Particular/docs.particular.net/samples/sqltransport-nhpersistence/sample.md

 ### Receiver project

 The Receiver mimics a back-end system.
-It is also configured to use SQLServer transport with NHibernate persistence but instead of hard-coding the other endpoint's schema, it uses a convention based on the endpoint's queue name.
+It is also configured to use SQL Server transport with NHibernate persistence but instead of hard-coding the other endpoint's schema, it uses a convention based on the endpoint's queue name.

 <!-- import ReceiverConfiguration -->